 This trade relationship shifted into a crisis when European traders, such as the Portuguese, Dutch, and British entered Southeast Asia.
 The Europeans brought high-tech modern equipment.
 This condition changed the trade and political competition up to the point where the Europeans were able to conquer the Islamic empire in the archipelago (Reid, 2004, p.
 305).
 According to Shiraishi, the Europeans controlled trade, managed the resources of cargo ships, and led commercial ports (Shiraishi, 1997, pp. 187–207).
-This condition had marginalized the role of Islamic empires in the coastal areas of the archipelago.
+This condition had marginalised the role of Islamic empires in the coastal areas of the archipelago.
 Indonesian seafarers, such as ethnic groups who had sailed to the lands of Champa and Saigon, had difficulties competing since the arrival of the Portuguese in 1511.
 Many local seafarers diverted to smaller ports.
-They felt restricted and it was difficult to compete with the Europeans.
+They felt restricted and it was challenging to compete with the Europeans.
 This condition created tension, conflict, and war between the indigenous rulers and the Portuguese.
 The social resistance carried out by the indigenous rulers forced the Portuguese to be expelled from the port of Malacca in 1641 (Sar Desai, 1969).

 The Portuguese suffered a defeat because of the resistance of the natives, causing them to be pushed out of the port.
 However, the expulsion of the Portuguese did not make the local people better off.
-The arrival of the Dutch had given birth to new rulers who were monopolized the trading network even more.
+The arrival of the Dutch had given birth to new rulers who monopolised the trading network even more.
 The Dutch merchants were clever to map the natural resource potentials through the trade routes in the archipelago.
 The Dutch learned about the weaknesses of the local and Portuguese rulers so that they could build new economic power through state policies in the archipelago, or what was known as the Dutch East Indies government (Poelinggomang, 2016, pp. 41–59).
 This increasingly strong economy was due to the cunningness of the Dutch East Indies government who implemented the Cultivation System.

 The Dutch trading system resulted from the production system of the archipelago's natural resources.
-The Dutch, with a strong trading system through the trade union Vereenigde Oost Indische Compagnie (VOC), obtained full support and a trade monopoly permit from their queen.
-This strengthened the existence of the Dutch East Indies government which had full, monopolistic control over the economic system in the waters and land of the archipelago.
+With a robust trading system through the trade union Vereenigde Oost Indische Compagnie (VOC), the Dutch obtained full support and a trade monopoly permit from their queen.
+This strengthened the existence of the Dutch East Indies government, which had complete, monopolistic control over the economic system in the waters and land of the archipelago.
 The presence of the VOC made many Islamic empires fall.
 Moreover, this condition gave rise to unhealthy competition among indigenous rulers.
 This was exploited by the Dutch East Indies government, who changed the role of the locals from sailors to farmers.
 The locals no longer relied on the sea for their livelihood.
 The Dutch colonial government made a surplus out of their investment in the agrarian sector although the economic system was carried out by means of systematic oppression of the locals (Buelens & Frankema, 2016).

 The colonial regime had forced the locals to follow the agrarian policy (Wet Agrarian) of the Dutch East Indies government.
 This policy also regulated agricultural and plantation produce to be traded between islands and between regions in Southeast Asian and European markets.
 All the produce was under the control of the colonial regime.
 This system also displaced the dominant actors of the Chinese and Middle Eastern traders.
 They had to follow the policies of the Dutch East Indies, who had controlled Indonesia (Breman, 1983, pp. 140–147).